apache/nuttx-apps/graphics/traveler/tools/tcledit/README.txt

   On Cywgin, the correct name of the program will be tcledit.exe and must also remember to start the X11 server before trying run the applications.

+  Saying that the UI is difficult to use would probably be an understatement.
+  When you start tcledit, four windows appear:  Four X11 graphics windows and one Tcl/Tk edit window.
+The four graphic windows present a view at the currently selected X, Y, and planes with a grid and positioning lines.
+This gives a rather incomprehensible view into the 3-dimensional world.

+  At the top of Tcl/Tk window are three sliders that can be quickly used to generally position yourself in the world.
+As you move a slider, the position indicator moves in the corresponding plane view window.
+You can set position more precisely with the X, Y, and Z position data entry fields

+  The Tcl/Tk edit window also has controls to manage the plane at the selected
+  position:  Add X, Y, or Z plane, Save data, Zoom in or out, etc.